olamva/Y/README.md

 ```

 > [!NOTE]
 > To run the project locally, both the backend and the frontend must be running on seperate terminals.
-When running locally, all uploaded images will be saved on your local machine.
+When running the project locally, images are uploaded to your own computer.
+These locally stored images will not be accessible on the production website.
+This setup is optimal for testing and simulating how image uploads will behave on the virtual machine (VM).

 End-2-end tester kan kjøres med (sørg for at backend og frontend kjøres):